Table of Contents

 Pathophysiology of Acute Otitis Media

-Our current understanding of acute otitis media allows us to theorize that viral infection alone of the middle ear is not enough to cause the symptoms and signs of acute otitis media.
+Our current understanding of acute otitis media allows us to theorize that if there is only a viral infection of the middle ear it would not be enough to cause the symptoms and signs of acute otitis media.
 Secondary bacterial infection of the middle ear is the most likely cause of the semiology of acute otitis media.

 Clinical Presentation of Acute Otitis Media

-The symptoms of acute otitis media in neonates are different from older children.
+The symptoms of acute otitis media in neonates are different from those observed in older children.
 Neonates usually present with non-specific symptoms such as irritability, feeding difficulties and/or lethargy.
 Infants and older children complain of fever, symptoms of an upper respiratory tract infection, pain in the ear and ear tugging.

 Children with recurrent otitis media are prone to hearing difficulties and conductive hearing loss.
 Ear stuffiness, ear pain and the presence or absence of fever are common findings in older children with acute otitis media.

 Perhaps, the most important tool to diagnose acute otitis media is physical examination with pneumatic otoscopy.
-The direct visualization of the tympanic membrane allows for the demonstration of definite signs of acute otitis media which include reddening, tympanic membrane bulge, and possible tympanic membrane discharge.
+The direct visualization of the tympanic membrane allows for the demonstration of definite signs of acute otitis media.
+These include reddening, tympanic membrane bulge and possible tympanic membrane discharge.

 Once tympanic membrane perforation occurs, patients usually describe sudden improvement and their fever subsides.
 The most common sign of acute tympanic membrane perforation is purulent ear discharge.